 You apply housewrap tape by completely wrapping the entire building.
 The product needs to have high holding power to create a weather-resistant bond outside of a building.

-We recommend this Tuck Construction Sheathing Tape for DIY projects because it’s affordable and has stellar reviews.
+We recommend Tuck Construction Sheathing Tape for DIY projects because it’s affordable and has stellar reviews.

 Wrapping it Up (Pun Intended)